EjderAysun/Weather-Information-Display-Program/README.md

 ---
 ## Status
-With the exception of bug fixes (if any), development of this project is complete.
+~~With the exception of bug fixes (if any), development of this project is complete.~~
+Development of this project is complete

 ---
 ## Inspiration